 What Controls are on the Extreme Wheel ES?

-What Security and Connectivity Features Does the Extreme Wheel ES Offer?
+What Security and Connectivity Features Does the Extreme Wheel ES Have?

 How Fast is the Extreme Wheel ES Acceleration and Top Speed?